 I love to read, and memoirs by Black women is one of my favorite genres.

-I’m sure it has a lot to do with me being a Black woman.
+I’m sure it has much to do with being a Black woman.

 Seeing how other women like me were able to create lives that are meaningful and impactful, in whatever way, is inspiring.